About Our Services

 Access helps you consolidate information across locations and departments, reduce redundancies, and improve your ability to find what you need by converting your paper documents to digital files.

-Our document scanning and data capture services ensure consistent classification and indexing—without sacrificing retrievability or security.
+Our data capture and document scanning services in Dallas ensure consistent classification and indexing—without sacrificing retrievability or security.

 Your data security is worth more than a shredder you get at the store.
-We provide secure document shredding services and hard drive destruction solutions that keep you safe and maintain all regulatory compliance.
+We provide secure hard drive destruction solutions and document shredding in Dallas keep you safe and maintain all regulatory compliance.

 Access can also help ensure the legal and compliant destruction of media files:

 - Total destruction of computer hard drives / CPUs, with details logged

 - Data destruction services take place within 3 business days

 - Certificate of destruction provided